-- a.
-A student is presumed to have no expectation of privacy in a school locker, desk or other area assigned to the student, or in the contents of those assigned areas. - b.
-The school principal or another member of the administrative staff designated by the principal may search a student's locker or other assigned area at any time. - c.
-Other than a general search of student lockers or other assigned areas, any search shall be, where possible, conducted in the presence of the student whose locker is the subject of the search. - d.
+a.
+A student has no expectation of privacy in a school locker, desk or other area assigned to the student for use, or in the contents of those assigned areas.

+- b.
+The school principal or designee may search a student's locker, desk, or other assigned area at any time without reasonable suspicion. - c.
+Other than a general search of student lockers, desks, or other assigned areas, any search shall be, where appropriate as deemed by the principal, conducted in the presence of the student whose locker is the subject of the search. - d.
 A law enforcement officer with appropriate jurisdiction may, at the request of the school principal, assist the school administration in searching such a locker and its contents. - e.
-The principal or designee may search the person or property (including vehicles) of a student, with or without the student's consent, whenever they have reasonable suspicion to suspect that the search is required to discover evidence of a violation of law or of school's rules.
+The principal or designee may search the person or property of a student, with or without the student's consent, whenever they have reasonable suspicion to suspect that the search is required to discover evidence of a violation of law or of schools' rules.
 The extent and conduct of a search will be governed by the student's age, gender, and the nature of the infraction.
-Strip searches are prohibited.

-- f.
-To combat escalating school violence and the potential presence of weapons in our schools, and in accordance with School Corporation policy and procedures, the School Corporation may utilize metal detectors, including, but not limited to, wands for random and reasonable suspicion-based searches to detect firearms, knives, and other weapons. - g.
-Driving to school and utilizing the school parking lot are privileges for student drivers.
-Any student who parks his/her car in a school parking lot consents to a search of the car if the school administration has reasonable suspicion. - h.
-In an effort to promote a drug-free campus and to protect the safety and health of the district's faculty, staff, and students, the district may routinely partner with local law enforcement to conduct random searches of lockers, classrooms, and school parking lots.
-During those partnerships, the Board has authorized the use of specially trained dogs to locate and detect the presence of weapons and prohibited drugs on school property.
+Strip searches are prohibited. - f.
+To combat escalating school violence and the potential presence of weapons in our schools, and in accordance with School Corporation policy and procedures, the School Corporation may utilize metal detectors, including, but not limited to, wands for random and reasonable suspicionbased searches to detect firearms, knives, and other weapons. - g.
+Permission for a student to bring a vehicle on school property shall be conditional upon consent of the search of the vehicle and all containers inside the vehicle by an administrator without individualized reasonable suspicion.
+The student and the owner of the vehicle shall have no expectation of privacy in any vehicle or in the contents of any vehicle on school property.
+The Superintendent shall prepare a written agreement consistent with this Policy to be signed each school year by each student driving to school and the owner of each vehicle driven to school.
+Each vehicle brought on school property by a student shall display a decal showing that the written agreement permitting the search of that vehicle has been signed.